Package 'propop'

 Description

-Data frame containing the starting population required to project the development of four demographic groups for a selected canton (Aargau).
-The data from 2018 were obtained from the Federal Statistical Office (FSO).
+Example data frame containing the starting population required to project the development of four demographic groups for a selected canton (Aargau).
+Population data can be downloaded from the FSO using the get_population.

 Usage